-Unclear contract in terms of public and private partner responsibilities (especially important for the JV PPP models) The contract as well the as the private partner selection process is shallow with weak description of the public partner obligations, which leaves space for biased interpretation that can result in increasing the public funds required for The public entity may not be in a position to cover its obligations in the investment over time which could burden the budget and it as well may result into court proceedings which can add to the cost and finally seize the provided service Use of external legal companies for preparing the contract working together with the legal department of the public entity. 'wrong' decision to an external expert's body.
+Unclear contract in terms of public and private partner responsibilities (especially important for the JV PPP models) The contract as well the as the private partner selection process is shallow with weak description of the public partner obligations, which leaves space for biased interpretation that can result in increasing the The public entity may not be in a position to cover its obligations in the investment over time which could burden the budget and it as well may result into court proceedings which can add to the cost and finally Use of external legal companies for preparing the contract working together with the legal department of the public entity. 'wrong' decision to an external expert's body.
 Located within the public entity.
-The use of external legal companies may not transfer the risk, but it will transfer the responsibility for a 'damaging contractual obligation to an interpretation that can result in increasing the public funds required for maintaining the proceedings which can responsibility for a 'damaging contractual obligation to an external expert's Risk allocation and mana investment. gement pre-assessment body.
-Inexistent or poor use of risk assessment and management methodology - applicable to all PPP The public body failed in introducing relevant risk assessment and management methodology Risks have been poorly assessed and with that risk avoidance, mitigation and transfer have failed to protect the public entity Introduction of standard risk methodologies as contained in the best practice of PMI (PMBOK) adjusted to the context of the entity.
-Located within the public entity. models from financial and reputational losses.
+The use of external legal companies may not transfer the risk, but it will transfer the responsibility for a 'damaging contractual public funds required for maintaining the investment. seize the provided service. obligation to an external expert's body.
+Risk allocation and mana souy.
+Dieks have been nearly Introduction of standard risk Located within the Inexistent or poor use of risk assessment and management methodology - The public body failed in introducing relevant risk assessment and management Risks have been poorly assessed and with that risk avoidance, mitigation and transfer have failed to methodologies as contained in the best practice of PMI (PMBOK) adjusted to the context of the public entity. applicable to all PPP methodology protect the public entity entity. models , from financial and reputational losses.
 Imitation, i.e. full undertaking of the best practice in risk management as used by organizations dealing with public good as WB, UN, OECD, EU.
 Inexistent or poor The public body failed in Risks have been poorly Use of external PM certified Located within the organizational introducing relevant risk assessed and with that consulting companies; public entity. capacities to perform assessment and risk avoidance, mitigation risk allocation and management and transfer have failed to Training and education of the The use of external management pre- methodology. protect the public entity public entity employees so they can companies may not assessment- applicable from financial and learn adequate risk management transfer the risk, but it to all PPP models reputational losses. methodologies. will transfer the responsibility for a 'damaging contractual obligation to an external expert's body.
 Risks related to In all types of JV The public entity may lose JV model may not be applicable Located in the public management control of relationships, PPP control over the public when the infrastructure in question entityand it cannot the joint entity/ included, the control over good, i.e. the is of strategic importance for the be transferred to any investments - the management of the infrastructure, and its community; new type of JV entity. applicable to JV PPP new entity (JVPPP02 and management. models JVPPP03) may be Development of contracts which jeopardized with the The public entity may protect the public good from the inclusion of the private even lose property rights loss of control of the public partner. over the public good, i.e. partner. the infrastructure.
 Development and introduction of establishment acts (JVPPP02 and